Coming up with social media content isn’t as easy as it looks. Luckily, we have the solution to fix all your creative blocks.

 Using emojis in your Facebook posts can increase shares by 33% and interactions by 57%.
 It also humanizes your brand and adds context to your content.

-Obviously, repurposing your content allows you to get more mileage out of content you created.
+Repurposing your content allows you to get more mileage out of the content you created.
 Everyone loves recycling, right?

 Repurposing content can look like: